TheRedBrain/rpg-enchanting/README.md

 (Items can still be renamed, these changes only affect the default name)

+The RPG Enchanting Table adds a "Enchanted by player_name" line to items it enchants.
+This is purely cosmetic and it can be disabled in the config (both in the client config and in the server config).

 ## RPG Enchanting Table

 This new block allows the player to enchant items in a more controlled way.
 The table will replace exiting enchantments of the same group (prefix or suffix).